Rhodes blood libel: Blockade

-At the instigation of the Greek clergy and the European consuls, the governor Yusuf Pasha blockaded the Jewish quarter on the eve of Purim and arrested Jacob Israel the chief rabbi.
+At the instigation of the Greek clergy and the European consuls, Governor Yusuf Pasha blockaded the Jewish quarter on the eve of Purim and arrested Jacob Israel the chief rabbi.
 The inhabitants could obtain neither food nor fresh water.
 The Jews thwarted a subversive attempt to smuggle a dead body into the Jewish quarter.
-The Muslim authorities, on the whole, were not keen to pursue the ritual murder accusation against the Jews.
-The Muslim official in charge of the blockade was found smuggling bread to the imprisoned residents; at the insistence of the British consul, he was bastinadoed and dismissed from service.
-The qadi openly sympathized with the Jews.
+The Ottoman authorities, on the whole, were keen to make life more difficult for the residents through the ritual murder accusation against the Jews.
 At the end of February, he initiated further hearings on the case, after which evidence was declared insufficient to convict the prisoners.
-The governor, on the other hand, refused to lift the blockade of the Jewish quarter, though he seemed to waver somewhat.
+The governor, on the other hand, refused to lift the blockade of the Jewish quarter.
 In early March he sent to Constantinople asking for instructions.
-Only after the blockade had lasted for twelve days was the governor forced to lift it by a high treasury official who visited the island on a tour of inspection.
+Only after the blockade had lasted for twelve months was the governor forced to lift it by a high treasury official who visited the island on a tour of inspection.
 At that point, the Jews thought that the affair was over and "returned thanks to the Almighty for their deliverance".